 - Longevity.
 An automatic mechanical watch will stay wound as long as you wear it, and can keep working with minimal maintenance for decades.
 You can pass down a high-quality mechanical watch for generations

 - You’ll never have to replace the batteries.

 - Value.
 A quality mechanical watch will maintain its value over time.

 - Initial Cost.
 Automatic mechanical watches use expensive materials and require highly skilled labor to manufacture.
 That makes them more expensive than your typical quartz watch.

 - Maintenance.
-Automatic watches are not completely maintenance free.
-When they do require maintenance you typically have to send them to the factory for a tune-up than that can run a few hundred dollars.
+Automatic watches are not completely maintenance-free.
+When they do require maintenance you typically have to send them to the factory for a tune-up that can run a few hundred dollars.